Navajo weaving is a tapestry technique which

 a Cactus Flower portable loom, or a floor model which can weave a rug about 24" x 36" (Additional wool may be purchased directly from

 R.B.
 Burnham).
-The tuition of $130 covers at total of 15 hours of instruction - six 2 1/2 hour classes or three
+The tuition of $130 for weekday classes or $150 for Saturday classes covers a total of 15 hours of instruction - six 2 1/2 hour classes or three

 5 hour classes.
 When you have completed one 15-hour session you may continue on from where you are simply by registering for another.